flowchart LR

 5.9.1 9.1 The Distinction

 The previous sections classified learning by its signal.
-This section classifies it by how data arrive in time, an orthogonal axis.
+This section classifies it by how data arrive in time, an orthogonal axis that cross-cuts every paradigm above.
 Batch learning, also called offline learning, trains on a fixed dataset all at once and then deploys a frozen model.
 Online learning consumes data sequentially, updating the model incrementally as each example or small mini-batch arrives, and never assumes the full dataset is available at once.

 # batch: one optimization over the whole dataset